 In October 2013, we entered into an amended agreement with dpiX and other parties that, among other things, provides us with the right to 50% of dpiX's total manufacturing capacity produced after January 1, 2014.
 The amended agreement requires us to pay for 50% of the fixed costs (as defined in the amended agreement), as determined at the beginning of each calendar year.
-As of December 29, 2017, we do not yet have a fixed cost commitment related to this amended agreement.
-In January 2018, the fixed costs commitment was determined and approved by the dpiX board of directors to be \$16.3 million for calendar year 2018.
+In January 2018, the fixed cost commitment was determined and approved by the dpiX board of directors to be \$16.3 million for calendar year 2018.
+As of March 30, 2018, we had fixed cost commitments of \$12.2 million related to this credit agreement remaining for calendar year 2018.
 The amended agreement will continue unless the ownership structure of dpiX changes (as defined in the amended agreement).

-In October 2015, we committed to grant the noncontrolling shareholders of MeVis: (1) an annual recurring net compensation of $\notin 0.95$ per MeVis share; and, (2) a put right for their MeVis shares at $\notin 19.77$ per MeVis share.
-As of December 29, 2017, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.
+In October 2015, we committed to grant the noncontrolling shareholders of MeVis: (1) an annual recurring net compensation of $\[\in \]$ 0.95 per MeVis share; and, (2) a put right for their MeVis shares at $\[\in \]$ 19.77 per MeVis share.
+As of March 30, 2018, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.
+See Note 13, "Redeemable Noncontrolling Interests" of the notes to the condensed consolidated financial statements for more information.